Annabelle d'Huart: Work

-D'Huart's work includes photography, painting, ceramics, jewelry, drawing, and sculpture.
 She has designed jewelry for Karl Lagerfeld at Chanel in 2000, and for Yohji Yamamoto in 2007.
 Her ceramics have been inspired by past artists, such as Piero della Francesca and Émile-Jacques Ruhlmann in 2006.

 Her sculpture has used terracotta, cedar wood and bronze.

+Her ceramic collection "Atlantide", designed for the Manufacture nationale de Sèvres, is on display at the French National Ceramic Museum.
+Her Talisman necklace is in the collections of the Solomon R. Guggenheim Museum, and her some of her jewellery creations have been on sale at the Musée des Arts Décoratifs in Paris.

 She is the author of several books: